-- Duke recently sold the condo he owned to his brother for \$25,000.
-The property was valued at \$50,000 and had a mortgage balance of \$10,000.
-His brother paid all the transfer fees.
-Duke spent \$15,000 on a new vehicle and the remaining \$10,000 was invested in a certificate of deposit (CD) that pays 3% interest annually and has a penalty for early withdrawal of \$500. - Dita reported that she has a savings account worth \$750 that earns \$8 in interest.
+- Duke has a CD with a market value of \$10,000 that earns \$300 in interest and has an early withdrawal penalty of \$500. - Dita reported that she has a savings account worth \$750 that earns \$8 in interest.
 Duke and Dita have a non-interest-bearing joint checking account worth \$1,225. - Dita receives \$1,000 per month in Social Security disability benefits, but \$175 per month is deducted for her Medicare premium.
 In October, the SSA announced a COLA of 4.7% for all recipients which takes effect on January 1.
-The Medicare deduction will stay the same. - Duke lost his job in November and receives \$400 per week in unemployment. - The family has \$20 per month in eligible unreimbursed health and medical care expenses for Duke.
+The Medicare deduction will stay the same. - Duke lost his job in November and receives \$400 per week in unemployment.
+This is expected to last for the next 12 months following the family's admission. - The family has \$20 per month in eligible unreimbursed health and medical care expenses for Duke.
 Delilah has \$360 per year in eligible out-of-pocket expenses.
 Dane's average monthly health and medical care expenses are \$500, but they are entirely reimbursed by a state disability program. - Dita is a full-time student paying \$70 per week total for both children Dane and Delilah to be in an after-school program, which enables her to attend school 40 weeks out of the year.
 The PHA has verified the childcare cost is reasonable.